 For instance, if the instructor can explain to the students how a specific subject matter can relate to real life situations, the students are more likely to have a personal interest in learning what’s being presented to them.
 One of the best examples of real life value situations is the importance of learning math.
 Math instructors who know how to relay the value of knowing how to count one’s personal funds, will have a better chance at gaining the students interest and keeping them engaged at all times.

-While some students are motivated by extrinsic factors, others may be motived purely by intrinsic factors.
+While some students are motivated by extrinsic factors, others may be motivated purely by intrinsic factors.
 In these situations, the student may have a goal that they want to reach by a certain time.
 In order to accomplish their goals, the information that they learn is of great value to them.

 For instance, if the student wants to be a physician or work in the medical field, they may be driven by it as an attainable goal.
 As a result, they may want to invest all of their free time in getting to the next level.
 If they want to get into the top Ivy League schools, they will also seek to achieve the highest grades.
 Whatever the individual’s motivation factor is, it is clear that motivation and learning will often go hand in hand.